 Courses & Seminars

-The graduate curriculum of the department includes courses starting at the preparatory master's level leading up to advanced research topics courses in all major areas of mathematics.
-The available courses can be found on the Courses portion of the website as well as the University Course Catalog with brief descriptions.
+The graduate curriculum of the department includes courses at the preparatory master's level (numbered 5xxx) and at the doctoral level (numbered 6xxx and higher), leading up to advanced research topics courses in all major areas of mathematics.
+The available courses can be found on the Courses portion of our website as well as in the University Course Catalog, with brief descriptions.

-In addition there are many regular research seminars and colloquia in the department (see Events).
-Also among them are seminars and working groups organized by graduate students, for example, in number theory, algebraic geometry, and ergodic theory.
-In addition, the Invitation to Mathematics lecture series serves as a student colloquium in which faculty expose beginning graduate students to research areas in mathematics and possible thesis topics.
+The department runs numerous regular research seminars, colloquia, and special lectures (see Events).
+These include seminars and working groups organized by our graduate students - for example, in number theory, algebraic geometry, ergodic theory, and computational mathematics.
+In addition, the Invitation to Mathematics lecture series serves as a student colloquium where faculty introduce beginning graduate students to research areas in mathematics and to possible thesis topics.

 Facilities & Funding

-The department has been ranked 3rd in the National Science Foundation (NSF) Division of Mathematical Sciences funding among mathematics departments in the United States.
-It houses the Mathematics Research Institute (MRI), which supports visitors, workshops, and seminars.
-In addition the department is home of the prestigious Journal of Number Theory and the Journal of Approximation Theory.
+The department rated 3rd in the National Science Foundation (NSF) Division of Mathematical Sciences funding among mathematics departments in the United States.
+We house the Mathematics Research Institute (MRI), which supports visitors, workshops, and seminars.
+In addition, the department is home of the prestigious Journal of Number Theory and the Journal of Approximation Theory.

 Contact